-The Barn Theatre has a loop for the hard-of-hearing and facilities for the disabled including wheel-chair access.
+The Barn Theatre has facilities for the disabled including wheel-chair access.

 Southwick's Barn is a traditional Sussex building at the heart of an old homestead which now forms the Southwick Community Center.
 The present Barn goes back at least 200 years, although some of the stones were 'borrowed' from the ruins of a Roman villa just a few hundred yards away.

 The Barn was converted into a community hall and theatre in 1951 following a huge effort from local volunteers.
 In 1998 it was extensively improved and extended at a cost of almost £1 million.
 Money was raised through local and national sponsorship, including the National Lottery.
 Legal arguments concerning VAT were heard in 1999 and the Tribunal's decision went against the Southwick Community Association. [ruling in full]